schamberg97/express-normalizeurl/README.md

     requestType: 'GET',
     redirectStatusCode: 302,
     lowercase: true,
-    lowercaseQueries: true, // False by default, requires lowercase to be set to true to work.
-If you want 100% compatibility with express-url, when lowercase is true, this also needs to be true
+    lowercaseQueries: false, // False by default, requires lowercase to be set to true to work.
+If you want 100% compatibility with express-url, when lowercase is true, this also needs to be set true
     trailingSlash: true,
     repeatedSlash: true,
     repeatedQuestionMark: true,